Russian occupation of Zhytomyr Oblast

-Occupation

 In Zhytomyr Oblast's Narodychi settlement hromada, which borders Kyiv Oblast and the Gomel Region of Belarus, the villages of Radcha, Stara Radcha, Nova Radcha, Davydky, and Hrezlya came under Russian control on 24 February.
 Russian forces in tanks with the letter V established positions in around Hrezlya, which lies at the intersection of highways leading to Narodychi and Ovruch.
 Of the five villages, the majority of Russian troops were stationed in Hrezlya, which was liberated along with the others on 3 April.

 According to the head of the Ovruch territorial community, during the Russian invasion of Ukraine, Russian troops did not attempt to cross the state border of Ukraine at the Vystupovychi border crossing.

-The village of Rubezhivka was also under Russian occupation for several days, according to local officials.
+The village of Rubezhivka was also under Russian occupation for several days, according to local official.

 According to the Ukrainian military, Russian forces were planning to occupy the city of Malyn in Zhytomyr Oblast, but were held back by Ukraine's 10th Mountain Assault Brigade, which held the line on the border of the Zhytomyr and Kyiv Oblasts.
 The nearest battles were fought a distance of 25 kilometers from the city, according to a member of the brigade.

 Russian forces advanced from Gomel Oblast, Belarus into Zhytomyr Oblast, at first capturing several settlements such as Pershotravneve and Vystupovychi.
 More troops later arrived in north-central Zhytomyr Oblast, and captured Chervonosilka, Verkhnia Rudnia, Selezivka and Syrnytsia.
 Russian troops also spilled over from Kyiv Oblast and took control of Kocheriv, Kvitneve and Staseva.

-By 4 April, Ukrainian officials claimed to have cleared the region of Russian forces.
-Zhytomyr Oblast governor Vitaliy Buchenko claimed that Russian troops left military equipment and mines in towns and homes.

-On 8 April, Russia withdrew from the entirety of its occupied territories in northern Ukraine.